DFE-Digital/dsi-platform/docs/external/guide/api/using-an-interactor.md

 ## Validation exceptions

-The [](xref:System.ComponentModel.DataAnnotations.ValidationException) exception is thrown if the request model has one ore more invalid properties.
+The [](xref:System.ComponentModel.DataAnnotations.ValidationException) exception is thrown if the request model has one or more invalid properties.

 ## Interaction exceptions